What is Muscle Imbalance?

 - Inactivity: When specific muscles are not used enough, they can become weaker, leading to muscle imbalance.

-- Overuse: When certain muscles are used too much, they can become overworked and fatigued, leading to muscle imbalance.
+- Overuse: When certain muscles are used too much, they can become overworked and fatigued.

-- Injury: An injury or trauma to a specific muscle or muscle group can lead to muscle imbalance as the body compensates for the injury by overworking other muscles.
+- Injury: An injury or trauma to a specific muscle or muscle group can lead to it as the body compensates for the injury by overworking other muscles.

-- Poor posture: Sitting or standing in the same position for prolonged periods of time can lead to muscle imbalances as certain muscles become overworked and others become underused.
+- Poor posture: Sitting or standing in the same position for prolonged periods of time can lead to it as certain muscles become overworked and others become underused.

-- Ageing: As we age, muscle mass decreases, and muscle fibers shrink, leading to muscle imbalance.
+- Ageing: As we age, muscle mass decreases, and muscle fibers shrink.

-- Poor exercise technique: Poor exercise technique can lead to overuse or underuse of certain muscle groups, resulting in muscle imbalance.
+- Poor exercise technique: Poor exercise technique can lead to overuse or underuse of certain muscle groups.

 - One-dimensional training: For example, if you are training for specific sports and include only a few groups of muscles to train it will lead to the weakening of the agonist’s muscle and produce a risk of injury.

-It’s also worth mentioning that muscle imbalances can be caused by several other factors such as genetics, medical conditions, and certain medications.
+It’s also worth mentioning that it can be caused by several other factors such as genetics, medical conditions, and certain medications.

 Muscle imbalance will lead to excessive strain over the weaker side and this can cause a variety of issues in the body, including: